hardwario/docs/chester/extension-modules/chester-x3.md

 ## CHESTER-X3A Module Overview

 CHESTER-X3A provides 2 inputs for RTD (resistive temperature devices) sensors, such as Pt 100 and Pt 1000.
-Each input supports 4 wire sensor connection to impruve the accurity.
+Each input supports 4 wire sensor connection to improve the accurity.

 ## CHESTER-X3B Module Overview